 So how DO we keep up with a rigorous schedule?

 It is important to never forget your health.
 Yes, that sounds way easier than it is.
 But it’s no joke.
-Elizabeth Banks attempts to deal with this issue in a famous skit geared towards women who are more often than not over stressed and ‘doing it all’ to the point of heart attack:
+Elizabeth Banks deals with this issue in a famous skit geared towards women who are overstressed:

-- Personal care: Make sure to schedule a doctor’s appointment every 6 months to help moderate stress
+- Make sure to schedule a doctor’s appointment every 6 months to help moderate stress

-- Proper Nutrition: Take vitamins and take your diet seriously, not only ensure a healthy lifestyle, but to maximize your potential (and we are all about maximizing output these days)
+- Take vitamins and take your diet.
+This ensures a healthy lifestyle and maximizes your potential (and we are all about maximizing output these days)

-- Smart choices: When running from meeting to meeting, snack on veggies and fruits, instead of say your 3rd Starbucks caramel macchiato
+- When running from meeting to meeting, snack on veggies and fruits, instead of say your 3rd Starbucks caramel macchiato

-- Regular Exercise: It’s no secret most modern women don’t have a lot of extra time and the only marathons they run are chasing after their little ones.
-Kudos to the ones who can fit a total work out into their routines, but for many that isn’t feasible.
+- It’s no secret most modern women don’t have a lot of extra time.
+In some cases, the only marathons they run are chasing after their little ones.
+Kudos to the ones who can fit a full work out into their routines, but for many that isn’t feasible.
 To that end: exercise when you can- take the stairs, park in that further space so you have an extra minute of walking, take a walk with the kids in the evenings.
 A study published by Times found,

 “More than 416,000 people completed questionnaires and were followed for an average of just over eight years.
 Compared to those who exercised at the lowest level (15 minutes per day), those who were sedentary had a 17% increased risk of dying.”
 (Is 15 Minutes A Day Enough?)

 - Leverage expertise: There are many recruiters who work to find careers for career women.
-Companies like JSG listen to your needs and tailor fit job searches that will allow you to make the most of your wonder woman roles.
-Then, once you have established yourself, you will most likely find many fellow wonder women in the break room, some are most likely also your bosses
+Companies like JSG listen to your needs and tailor fit job searches that allow you to make the most of your wonder woman roles.
+Then, once you have established yourself, you will most likely find many fellow wonder women in the break room.
+Some of these women are most likely also your bosses.

 - Network: Develop a network with other working moms is both empowering and helpful.
 Do not underestimate social media in your quest to find others.
 From groups to forums, there are places to find resources and to even vent when needed.
 You may even want to become a pioneer and create your own group if you are finding many in your areas like you.